-So in order for them to stay healthy and live we feed them a corn & soy-free grain ration that consists of all-natural non-gmo, Wheat, field peas, barley, alfalfa pellets, flax meal, crab meal, fish meal, poultry nutri balancer, calcium, and grit.
+So in order for them to stay healthy and live we feed them a corn & soy-free "transitional" grain ration that consists of all-natural & non-gmo, Wheat, field peas, barley, alfalfa pellets, flax meal, crab meal, fish meal, poultry nutri-balancer, calcium, and grit.

 The eggs are gathered daily from the nesting boxes that are kept clean at all times so that the eggs do not get dirty, (other than from the natural feces that may occur when the chicken lays it.)
 Therefore, we do not need to wash them.

-Here is a picture of the eggs in the nesting boxes.
+Here is a picture of the eggs being gathered from the nesting boxes.

 Why we do not wash our eggs.

 A fresh laid egg will have a protective layer of film on the outside called the “bloom”.
 This helps an egg stay fresh for up to two weeks without being in a refrigerator.
 As soon as the egg is rinsed with water the bloom will no longer be as protective, and will decrease the freshness of the egg.
 An unwashed egg can stay fresh in the refrigerator for up to 90 days.